Amanozako: Family/Relations

 Amanozako is known to be the motherless child of the deity Susanoo, the god of storms, from the text.

 She has one child, which, due to her obstinate behavior, she gave being to all on her own.
 Amanosaku is Amanozako's spawn, and is said to be just as terrible and disobedient as she is.
 Apparently, Amanosaku drove all 8 million gods in heaven mad, and because of this, Amanosaku was made the ruler of every malicious and troublesome kami.

+In popular culture

+Amanozako makes her first appearance in the long-running Megami Tensei franchise as one of its many demons in 2021's Shin Megami Tensei V. Unlike most depictions of her where she's rather monstrous looking, the game depicts her as a smaller fairy-like creature with a more cute appearance comparable to that of its iconic Pixie.
+She acts as a companion towards the game's protagonist throughout the game after finding him wandering throughout the game's Da'at.